weikailin/cs6222-fa23/3-prg.md

 "the adversary $A$ interacts a challenger $C$, where $C$ performs all other steps that are not belong to $A$ (such as $\Gen$, $\Enc$, and answering the queries to $\Enc_k(\cdot)$)".

+Compared to Shannon/perfect secrecy, what are the differences?
+- comp. bounded
+- orcale before
+- orcale after
+- choose $m$

 Hard-Core Bits from any OWF